makapen/Makapen-/README.md

 	}
 	</pre>

-5. Now you're project is ready to run.
+5. Now your project is ready to run.
 To run on `http://localhost:8000/` with livereload, type this into your command line:
 	<pre>grunt server</pre>